krtuggey/ProBowl_Predictions/README.md

 ## Communication Protocols
 Our team communicated through Slack, Zoom, Text, and Github.

-## Project Topic: NFL ProBowl Data Analysis
+## Project Topic: NFL Pro Bowl Data Analysis
 ### Reason

 During the initial phase of the project and project brainstorming, the team focused on topics that met certain criteria: